 Once the officer contacted the applicant to ask for a follow-up meeting, he became highly agitated and verbally aggressive.
 This is despite the offer by the Centre to admit him to an alternative day programme which was not sex-specific.
 The applicant demanded to be admitted into the residential female-only programme and contacted the Centre multiple times and abused the staff.
 Recognising that they were dealing with an aggressive personality, the Centre informed the man that his behaviour precluded them from being able to admit him into their female-only programme.

-The directors of the Centre continue ministering to abused and addicted women, but they know that the next case is just around the corner, and without adequate legal protections it may not turn out to be so simple.
+The directors of the Centre continue ministering to abused and addicted women, but they know that the next case involving freedom of religion and expression is just around the corner, and without adequate legal protections it may not turn out to be so simple.